validatedpatterns/docs/industrial-edge/index.md

 - Central Data Ceneter - the cloud/core, where ML Model Training, AppDev, Testing etc. is happening (and ERP systems of course, not part of the demo).
 [![Demo Scenario](/images/industrial-edge/highleveldemodiagram.png)](/images/industrial-edge/highleveldemodiagram.png)

-The northbound traffic of sensor data is clearly visible from the Sensor via MQTT to the Factory, where it is split into two streams: one to be fed into a ML Model for anomaly detection, an another one to be stream to the central data center via Event Streaming (Kafka) to be stored for model training.
+The northbound traffic of sensor data is clearly visible in this diagram: from the Sensor at the bottom via MQTT to the Factory, where it is split into two streams: one to be fed into a ML Model for anomaly detection, an another one to be streamed up to the central data center via event streaming (Kafka) to be stored for model training.

+The southbound traffic is abstracted avoid in the App-Dev / Pipeline box at the top - that is where e.g. gitops kick in, to push config or version changes down into the factories.

 ## Architecture